phpclassic/php-shopify/README.md

 - [Shopify API Reference](https://help.shopify.com/api/reference/)

 ## Donation
-If this project help you reduce time to develop, you can donate any amount, which will help us to devote more hours to this project and ensure more frequest updates.
+If this project help you reduce time to develop, you can donate any amount, which will help us to devote more hours to this project and ensure more frequent updates.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ME9N6M2B87XT4&currency_code=USD&source=url)